temporalio/documentation/docs-src/cli/operator/search-attribute/list.md

 `temporal workflow list --query`.

-Use the options listed below to change the command's behavior.
+Use the following options to change this command's behavior.

 - [--address](/cli/cmd-options/address)